 I love having poinsettias around during the winter season.
 And there are so many fun colors – red, pink, white, cream, variegated, apricot, and more.
 In fact, there are more than 100 varieties of poinsettias!
 I tend to stick to the traditional red, but depending on your Christmas decor, you could really go crazy.

 The only bummer about poinsettias is that they tend to lose their “blooms” after 4-6 weeks.
 So, I did a little experiment to see if I could get my poinsettias to turn red again.
-I love in-home gardening projects in the winter when the ground is frozen.
+I love in-home gardening projects in the winter when the ground is frozen, so let’s figure out how to turn a poinsettia red.

 Why is My Poinsettia Not Turning Red?